migtools/crane-ui-plugin/README.md

 3. Open the Console in your browser at http://localhost:9000/ and log in.

-4. Find our UI by using the Developer perspective and navigating to the Add page, and clicking our "Import application from cluster" card.
+4. Find our UI in the following locations on the OpenShift Console's Developer perspective:
+   - On the Add page, click one of the actions in the "Import Existing Application" card.
+   - In the left-side nav, click "Imported Applications".

 ## Docker image